git-developer/signal-mqtt/README.md

 The text _Outgoing message_ is sent to the phone.

 #### Receive
-To receive JSON RPC messages, subscribe to the receive topic.
+To receive JSON RPC messages, subscribe to the receive topic (default: `signal/in`).

 Reception of JSON RPC messages is disabled by default.
 To enable it, set `MQTT_PUBLISH_JSON_RESPONSE` to `true`.